r-lib/conflicted/README.md

 Since conflicted was created base R also improved its tools for managing search path conflicts.
 See [the blog post](https://developer.r-project.org/Blog/public/2019/03/19/managing-search-path-conflicts/) by Luke Tierney for details.
+The main difference is that base R requires up front conflict resolution of all functions when loading a package;
+conflicted only reports problems as you use conflicted functions.

 ## Installation